 Specifically, the “Discover Metadata” wizard is an available profiling tool in Workbench that helps you view the contents of your files and databases, confirm their layouts, and create the DDFs that describe them.
 Other available profiling tools in the Workbench allow you to produce statistical information, forensic metadata, and new extracts with pattern-searched values from databases and unstructured document (dark data) sources.

-Launch the Discover Metadata Wizard and specify whether the source you’re trying to define is a flat file (fixed or delimited), or an ODBC-connected database table or Excel spreadsheet.
+Launch the Discover Metadata Wizard and specify whether the source you’re trying to define is a flat file (fixed or delimited, including character-separated fields, Excel sheets and ASN.1 CDRs), or an ODBC-connected database table.
 Browsing connects to and opens the source directly in the data preview window, allowing you to view the file or table and accept, modify, or create SortCL fields.

 In the cases of tables or delimited files, field layouts will be automatically defined, speeding DDF creation.